kennyr87/awesome-jysep/readme.md

 #### [Just Dance](https://www.youtube.com/user/justdancegame)

-> Just Dance is a dance rhythm game. players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers or the game's associated smartphone app.
+> Just Dance is a dance rhythm game.
+Players must mimic the on-screen dancer's choreography to a chosen song using either motion controllers or the game's associated smartphone app.

 #### [Skribbl](https://skribbl.io/)